 What You Should See

 - Try to guess what elif and else are doing.

-- Try some more complex boolean expressions like cars > people and buses < cars.
+- Try some more complex boolean expressions like cars > people or trucks < cars.

 - Above each line write an English description of what the line does.